robojumper/uc-analyzer/README.md

 We solve this problem by converting BOM'ed UTF-16 to UTF-8, and just feeding raw bytes to the lexer.
 The lexer will reject all non-ASCII characters that appear outside of comments and strings.

+## Defects

+The compiler accepts some pretty clearly invalid syntax and has some questionable behavior, not all of which I want to accept in this implementation.
+The different behavior is documented.

+* `defaultproperties` blocks may be not closed, or may contain arbitrary bytes after the closing brace on the same line.
+  * we reject this
+* Overloaded operators may have a different priority from other implementations of the same operator.
+  * we ignore precedence annotations and hardcode sane ones.
+* Arbitrary new operators can be defined as long as their name is a valid token.
+  * we only recognize the sigil operators, `cross`, `dot`, and `clockwisefrom`.
+* Conflicts between type names are allowed and UCC just picks the one loaded/compiled later.
+  * we, in the case of ambiguity, prefer a type from the same package as the reference, otherwise error.
+* `new CallOrVar(ArgOrTemplate)` can, syntactically, be a single-argument function returning a class, or be a local property followed by the object template for the `new` operator.
+  * aaaaaaaahh